maiskt/hackathon.github.io/docs/10-Loans.md

 + No

 ## LOAN_MLENDER
-Ever borrowed money from a private moneylender.
+Ever borrowed money from a private moneylender: counts respondents who have ever purchased something using a private moneylender.

 Levels: